davidrleonard/legos/README.md

 Frustrated by missing deadlines and making things customers don't actually want?
 Interested in agile but don't know how to start using it in your organization?
 Follow along with step-by-step instructions to learn agile methodologies using LEGOs.

+## More agile resources

+Contributions are welcome!
+Add some resources and submit a [Pull Request](https://help.github.com/articles/creating-a-pull-request/).

 ## Inspiration and credit

-This talk was given by [Amy Mok](http://github.com/amymok) (Developer at CFPB) and [David Leonard](http://github.com/davidrleonard) (Developer at Code for America).
+This talk was given by [Amy Mok](https://github.com/amymok) (Developer at CFPB) and [David Leonard](https://github.com/davidrleonard) (Developer at Code for America).
 The legos exercise we used was inspired by ["How 90 minutes with Lego bricks taught these executives agile"](https://18f.gsa.gov/2015/08/31/how-playing-with-legos-taught-executives-agile/), by Zach Cohn and Dave Zvenyach at 18F.

 ## How you can use it (license)